RemusDBD/LLMprompt/Q&A/BeYourOwnTeacher.md

 ### Continue/Final Prompt

+`Select 1./2.`
+1. Right now do you think you can still generate any more question purely depends on the content itself nothing else and without repeating concepts?

+2. Ok.
+Stop let's take a break.
 Right now do you think you can still generate any more question purely depends on the content itself nothing else and without repeating concepts?
+Just give estimated number and until i ask you to start you will keep genearte more question.
+It's ok to say no more question can be generate.

 `If yes:`